Stanley Zdonik

-Stanley Zdonik (/zəˈdɒnɪk/ zə-DON-ik) is a computer scientist specializing in database management systems.
-He is a tenured professor of computer science at Brown University.
-Zdonik has lived in the Boston area his entire life.
+Stanley Zdonik (/zəˈdɒnɪk/ zə-DON-ik June 25, 1947 – February 5, 2026) was an American computer scientist specializing in database management systems.
+He was a tenured professor of computer science at Brown University.
+Zdonik lived in the Boston area his entire life.
 After completing two bachelor’s and two master's degrees at MIT, he then earned a PhD in database management under Michael Hammer.

-In the mid-seventies, Zdonik worked on the Prophet data management system for pharmacologists at Bolt Beranek and Newman Inc. After becoming a professor at Brown University during the early 1980s, Zdonik became a leading researcher in object-oriented databases.
+In the mid-1970s, Zdonik worked on the Prophet data management system for pharmacologists at Bolt Beranek and Newman Inc. After becoming a professor at Brown University during the early 1980s, Zdonik became a leading researcher in object-oriented databases.
 He has over one hundred peer-reviewed papers in the database field and was named an ACM Fellow in 2006.
-He has been involved in the development of several notable database projects with other researchers, including Michael Stonebraker and Sam Madden.
+He was involved in the development of several notable database projects with other researchers, including Michael Stonebraker and Sam Madden.
 These projects include the Aurora and Borealis stream processing engines, the C-Store column store database, and the H-Store parallel, main memory OLTP system.
-He has also served as a member of the VLDB Board of Trustees and has been the general chair for several major database conferences.
+He also served as a member of the VLDB Board of Trustees and has been the general chair for several major database conferences.

-Outside of academia, Zdonik is a co-founder for both the StreamBase and Vertica companies, as well as being a technical advisor for Attivio.
+Outside of academia, Zdonik was a co-founder for both the StreamBase and Vertica companies, as well as being a technical advisor for Attivio.
 Episode 2035 of Car Talk (approximately 35m) refers to his stint as an instructor in novice automobile maintenance.

+Zdonik died on February 5, 2026, at the age of 78.

 Education

-Zdonik has received a number of non-honorary degrees during his career, all from MIT.
+Zdonik received a number of non-honorary degrees during his career, all from MIT.